 - After 10 minutes of mixing, stop the mixer and lift the dough hook.
 Remove a small piece of dough and stretch it.
 The dough is properly kneaded when it can stretch, without tearing, thinly enough to see light through it.
 This is called the windowpane test.
 If the dough tears, lower the dough hook and continue mixing for a further 2 minutes, after which test it again.

-- Once the dough passes the windowpane test, add the fruit and spices.
+- As soon as the dough passes the windowpane test, add the fruit and spices.

 - Lower the dough hook and mix again on low speed for a further 2 minutes.